 What kinds of incentive plan are most commonly offered and to whom?

-The types of plan and the recipients of awards will vary with the maturity and industry of the company and whether it is a corporation or a “pass-through” for US tax purposes such as a partnership or a limited liability company (“LLC”).
+The types of plans offered and the recipients of awards will vary with the maturity and industry of the issuing company and whether the issuer is taxed as a corporation for US tax purposes or as a “pass-through” such as in the case of a partnership or a limited liability company (“LLC”).

 Established companies whose shares trade on a US stock exchange usually issue restricted stock units (“RSUs”) or a combination of RSUs and stock options.
 However, the usage of stock options continues to decline in favour of RSUs.
-For executives, the RSUs will often have performance conditions in which case the awards are referred to as performance stock units or “PSUs.”
-Some high-growth public companies such as biotechs will issue only stock options.
+For executives, the RSUs will often have performance conditions in which case the awards are referred to as performance stock units (“PSUs”).
+Some high-growth public companies such as biotechs will continue to issue only stock options.

-Many US private companies are organized as LLCs which issue rights to future appreciation known as “profits interests.”
-Private companies organized as corporations will issue restricted stock and/or stock options.
+Many US private companies are organized as LLCs which issue rights to future appreciation in the company known as “profits interests.”
+Private companies organized as corporations will issue restricted stock, stock options, or use “phantom awards” (i.e. cash-settled awards).

-While some start-ups and high-tech companies offer equity broadly to a substantial percentage of employees and many consultants, except for publicly-traded companies (which offer employee stock purchase plans) most mature companies, companies in other industries and LLCs confine awards to executives and key managers of the company.
+While some start-ups, high-tech companies and biotechs offer equity broadly to a substantial percentage of employees and many consultants, except for publicly-traded companies (which offer employee stock purchase plans) most mature companies, companies in other industries and LLCs confine equity awards to executives and key managers of the company.

-This chapter will focus mainly on equity awards issued by entities taxed as corporations.
+This chapter will focus mainly on equity awards issued by entities taxed in the US as corporations.

 What kinds of share option plan can be offered?